pstadler/keybase-gpg-github/README.md

 This is a step-by-step guide on how to create a GPG key on [keybase.io](https://keybase.io), adding it to a local GPG setup and use it with Git and GitHub.

-Although this guide was written for OS X, most commands should work in other operating systems as well.
+Although this guide was written for macOS, most commands should work in other operating systems as well.

 [Discussion](https://news.ycombinator.com/item?id=12289481) on Hacker News.